ksarkies/XBee-Acquisition/Development/XBee-firmware-nartos/README.md

 creates an integer variable MCU_TYPE, derived from the MCU variable, (see the makefile) and passes it to the source files.
 This variable must then be used in the defines.h header to incorporate the appropriate MCU specific defines file.

-This code has been abandoned and is outdated and will need to be modified if the scheduler approach is to be used.
-It needs modification before it will compile.

 K. Sarkies
 7 December 2016